github/docs/content/osmand/troubleshooting/track-recording-issues.md

 - Standing still on same place
 - Bad GPS signal and switching to network signal

+Obviously it's better not to record track in bad conditions and use "Pause", also it's possible to edit messy track later and remove "noisy" points.
+**Proper solution**: use [Track settings](/osmand/plugins/trip-recording) to filter "noisy" points based on your **experience** and **recording device**.
+You can filter out points by various criterias:
+- Points without speed
+- Points with bad precision (GPS hdoop)
+- Points closer than a threshold in meters

 ## The system may kill background apps to save power
 Starting with Android 4.4 (or maybe before), new Android power saving options limit CPU max speed, screen brightness, and may kill running apps.
 Mitigations: